Level 2 Certificate Program

-This seven month clinical training program runs from October 2019 to March 2020.
+This seven month clinical training program runs from October 2024 to March 2025 (No programming for the 2023-2024 season).
 The Certificate Program consists of an organized series of monthly workshops, practice group training, texts, and readings.
 It is offered both on-site and via interactive web conferencing.
 Participants also have access to recordings.

 The program is open to students and graduates of the major clinical disciplines: Psychology, Marriage and Family Therapy, Social Work, Pastoral Care, Professional Counseling, Alcohol and Drug Counseling, Medicine, Nursing, etc. Participants need to have completed the curriculum of the Level One Narrative Certificate Program or have equivalent training.